How to Find an Exciting Fit for Your Agency

 One practice that is that works well is the Give and Get.
 The key to the give and get is sharing information that is valuable to the prospect (the give) and then asking for valuable information in return (the get).
 For example, share a helpful tip that may solve a problem a prospect is experiencing and then ask if that tip was relevant or useful to them.
 The purpose of the Give and Get is to learn more about your client and discover what their true need is as a potential client.

-Here are some best practices when executing a give and get:
+Here are some best practices for a agency, when executing a give and get:

 - Share tips with the client that are across the sales funnel

 All of your tips should not just be all about getting new leads.
 Strategically use tips from each part of the sales funnel to effectively engage the client and show that you know your stuff.
 Also, the purpose of the give and get is to relate to the prospect and provide helpful information.
-Sharing a wide range of tips will make sure that you find something to relate to with a prospect and that you are maximizing your ability to help.
+Sharing a wide range of tips will make sure that you find something to relate to with a prospect and that your agency is maximizing the ability to help.

 - Ask more than tell